adityakanu/memphi-ui/README.md

 ### 3. Configure Tailwind CSS

-Add these colors to your `tailwind.config.js`:
+Add these colors to your `globals.css`:

 ```javascript
 @theme inline {